-"Total Cost" associated with Light Installation have been sourced from Endeavour Energy's Business Analyst, Commercial Finance department for the year 2018/2019.
+"Total Cost" associated with Light Installation have been sourced from Endeavour Energy's Business Analyst, Commercial Finance department for the year FY21.
 These financial values include both street lighting costs associated with "Light Installation" as well as costs associated with "Light Replacement" for columns that have been replaced.
-It should be noted that 'external works' has been removed from this 'total cost' in order to apportion remaining overheads across replacement and maintenance activities.

 Light Replacement Total Cost comprises of Condition based maintenance (RC) and Inspection & Investigation (RI: Patrol / Routine column inspection).
 The Light Maintenance Total Cost comprises of Fault and Emergency (RF) and Preventive maintenance comprising of Bulk Lamp Replacement (RP).
-This data is also sourced from Endeavour Energy's Business Analyst, Commercial Finance department for the year 2019/2020.
+This data is also sourced from Endeavour Energy's Business Analyst, Commercial Finance department for FY21